 by Lorilyn Roberts

 We want freedom in writing within a framework of orderliness.
 A house can have many different looks, but without a solid foundation, it won’t stand.
 I home school my younger daughter Joy and the first chapter in her English book is about how to construct a sentence.
-The topic is covered in detail, beginning with the definition
+The topic is covered in detail, beginning with the definition of a subject and a predicate.

 The foundation of a good story must have good sentence structure.
 The sentences need to be woven together to form a well-written paragraph with a main idea.
 The paragraphs build over a page, and eventually the pages come together to make chapters.
 An entire book emerges from one sentence.
 But if you don’t have structure, usually built from the skeleton of good grammar and an outline, you will end up with chaos.